cerb/cerb.github.io/privacy.md

 We do not display third-party advertising on our websites or in our applications.

 When ads appear on our social media profiles, they are delivered to users by advertisers who may set cookies.
 These cookies allow the ad server to recognize your computer each time they send you an online advertisement to compile information about you or others who use your computer.
 This information allows ad networks to, among other things, deliver targeted advertisements that they believe will be of most interest to you.
 This Privacy Policy covers the use of cookies by us and does not cover the use of cookies by any advertisers.

+## Resolving Complaints

+If you have concerns about the way WGM is handling your User Personal Information, please let us know immediately.
+You may email us directly at [team@cerb.ai](mailto:team@cerb.ai) with the subject line "Privacy Shield Concerns."
+We will respond within 45 days at the latest.

+### Dispute Resolution Process

+In the unlikely event that a dispute arises between you and WGM regarding our handling of your User Personal Information, we will do our best to resolve it.
+If we cannot, we have selected JAMS, an independent dispute resolution provider, to handle unresolved Privacy Shield complaints.
+If we are unable to resolve your concerns after a good faith effort to address them, you may [contact JAMS and submit a Privacy Shield claim](https://www.jamsadr.com/eu-us-privacy-shield).

+JAMS is a US-based private alternate dispute resolution provider, and we have contracted with JAMS to provide an independent recourse mechanism for any of our users for privacy concerns at **no cost to you**.
+You do not need to appear in court; you may conduct this dispute resolution process via telephone or video conference.
+If you are not based in the EU or EEA, but you would still like to use the JAMS arbitration process to resolve your dispute, please let us know and we will provide access to you.

+### Independent Arbitration

+Under certain limited circumstances, European Union individuals may invoke binding Privacy Shield arbitration as a last resort if all other forms of dispute resolution have been unsuccessful.
+To learn more about this method of resolution and its availability to you, please read more about Privacy Shield.

+We are subject to the jurisdiction of the Federal Trade Commission.

 ## Privacy Policy Changes